SHAARPEC/shaarpec-python-client/README.md

     error: Optional[Any]
     debugger: Optional[Any]
 ```
 As you can see, the success, progress, result and error are optional and updated automatically when available.
-The method comes with a progress bar for jupyter which can be disabled via `client.run("path/to/task", progress_bar=False)`.
-If you want to use the task result in a subsequent command, you can easily wait (blocking) for the result with the `task.wait_for_result()` method:
+The method comes with a progress bar which can be disabled via `client.run("path/to/task", progress_bar=False)`.
+If you want to use the task result in a subsequent command, you can wait (blocking) for the result with the `task.wait_for_result()` method:

 ```python
 task = client.run("path/to/task")